 gently pull the patient to the edge of the bed;

-Move backward to turn around to face the wheelchair:
+Move backward to face the gurney:

 the nurse holding the patient's legs takes wider steps,

-a nurse holding the patient's head, shoulders and back - less wide, turning to face the gurney
+the nurse holding the patient's head, shoulders and back - less wide, turning to face the gurney

 (performed by two people)